 The patient numbers were small at that time in the adult clinic, with only 20 patients aged 18 to 28 years old.
 Survival statistics were still grim with the median survival age in the early twenties, and the challenges were great, but the clinic kept growing and soon BC became the first province in Canada to have more adults living with CF than children.

 In 1993 the closure of Shaugnessy Hospital resulted in the clinic moving to St Paul’s Hospital where we received a very warm welcome along with dedicated clinic space and offices.
 In addition a dedicated space for a gym and patient kitchen for exclusive use by CF patients was negotiated and then furnished through fund raising by committed CF families.

 The clinic has thrived in the St. Paul’s Hospital location, supported by a strong team of dedicated CF health care providers.
-Patient numbers continue to grow and there are currently about 215 adult patients at the clinic.
-The median age of survival in Canada for people living with CF is now almost 48 years old, and the clinic’s patients range in age from 18 years old to those in their 70s.
+Patient numbers continue to grow and there are currently about 270 adult patients at the clinic.
+The median age of survival in Canada for people living with CF is now over 53 years old, and the clinic’s patients range in age from 18 to 80 years.